 when, in the 70s?

-― I have measured out my life in coffee shop loyalty cards (silby), Wednesday, 3 October 2018 17:45 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Wednesday, 3 October 2018 17:45 (four months ago) Permalink

 …when he was apparently an adolescent? wow.

 no he was bad from the get-go tho not as bad

 ― mark s, Wednesday, 3 October 2018 17:50 (four months ago) Permalink

 Reportage, yeah: taking me deep or at least far into Yemen, Brazil, American Halls of Justice ( & related, incl. detention camps), for instance.
 Also Superfund sites, dark money, other related.